ArnaudPel/CamKifu/roadmap.md

 ### CV

-- allow initial game setup auto detection, like handicap stones
-- provide vidprocessors with their last successful run (interruption awareness)
+- play with the ton of parameters used locally in cv2 (blurr kernels, iterations, ..., canny thresholds)
+- stones finder: adjusting grid with lines detection results seems to lower the number of "crosses" found later by the same lines detection.
+Re-check this method altogether.
+- sfmeta : check some constraints in warmup phase ?
+- if the angle between the camera and the board is important, stones of the front line are often detected one line higher than expected.
+Investigate more and see to adapt the repartition of the mask ?
+Some sort of vertical gradient of size or location.
+The former will imply the introduction of a structure to store all zones areas, at least one per line.
 - save a video sample for each game, can be seen as a backup. provide option to disable it (disk space)
-- update background periodically
-- when board detected at a new location, invalidate all moves found since previous detection (stones buffer)
+- if board detected at a new location during a game, invalidate all moves found since previous detection (stones buffer)
-- bg-sub: update B/W thresholds dynamically (per zone ?).
-Increase on detect, lower on user stone add.
 - ability to provide image file as input (for testing)
-- ability to naviguate movie file, based on already detected moves.
-Eg test has passed but for a few elems, provide a way to jump before them yet as close as possible.

 ---------------------------------------------------------------------------------------------------